arielgee/Sage-Like/.misc/tasks.md

 ### Unresolved
 * preferences: When importing options the success message box may not be displayed.
 	* Reason: the import unsets the 'Feed bookmark folder' option and the options page is reloaded from the treeView before the messageBox is displayed.
-	* This happends when the bookmark folder ID in the file was deleted from the browser.
+	* This happends when the bookmark folder ID in the imported options file was deleted from the browser.
 * feedPreview: do not show item time if there isn't one - so to not show all a page where all items are "(Just now)" (https://docs.microsoft.com/en-us/teamblog/feed.xml)
 * a lot of sub folders in the tree view will fuck up the UI
 * Firefox has no support for XML 1.1